 - Is there any case of a student not being assigned to the lab requested?

 - We haven't had such a case so far.
-If that were to happen, the Dean of the School and the pertinent professors would talk with the student to find a reasonable solution together.
+If that were to happen, the Division Director and the pertinent professors would talk with the student to find a reasonable solution together.

 - I understand that students can change their laboratory later.
 Are there any disadvantages in changing labs?

 - It is possible to change the laboratory before getting into the last half year of master's program.
 The conditions for completing the Master's Program do not change.
 But if you have to begin research over again, you will have less time for it.

 2. Research theme